danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 # AWS IoT Core, Elixir, and Nerves: A Crash Course

-Find out what is happening at the intersection of an IoT device management and pubsub service, and a fault tolerant language leveraging a powerful platform.
+Build on a solid foundation of Nerves, quickly write robust firmware in Elixir, and rocket through the clouds with AWS.
+Along the way this post will expose you to some of the biggest pieces of the IoT puzzle.

 --

 ## Introductions

-AWS IoT Core is a managed cloud service that facilitates managing devices, securely communicating to and from them, and taking action based on their messages.
+[AWS IoT Core](https://aws.amazon.com/iot-core/) is a managed cloud service that facilitates managing devices, securely communicating to and from them, and taking action based on their messages.

-Elixir is a functional language well suited for maintainable, low-latency, and fault-tolerant systems.
-It runs on the Erlang VM which has decades of history enabling long running remote devices.
+[Elixir](https://elixir-lang.org/) is a functional language that is well suited for maintainable, low-latency, and fault-tolerant systems.
+It runs on the [Erlang](https://www.erlang.org/) VM which has decades of history enabling long running remote devices.

-Nerves is the combination of a platform, a framework, and tooling, where the output is the ability to "craft and deploy bulletproof embedded software in Elixir".
+[Nerves](https://nerves-project.org/) is the combination of a platform, a framework, and tooling, where the output is the ability to "craft and deploy bulletproof embedded software in Elixir".

-NervesHub facilitates secure and dynamic OTA firmware updates for embedded devices.
+[NervesHub](https://www.nerves-hub.org/) facilitates secure and dynamic OTA firmware updates for embedded devices.
 It is a managed service but it can be hosted privately, and there are a variety of other Elixir libraries under the NervesHub namespace.

 ## General Management